open-AIMS/ADRIA.jl/Aviz/README.md

 # GUI

 A GUI for quick visualization and analysis is also provided.
-This can be launched programmatically, however, a standalone app will also be made available.
+This can be launched programmatically from the REPL, however, a standalone app will also be made available.

 ```
-using ADRIA
-using Aviz
+using ADRIA, Aviz

 # Load some results
 rs = ADRIA.load_results("...")